Master of Arts (M.A.) Major in Professional Counseling (Marriage and Family Counseling Concentration Thesis Option)

 COUN 5689.
 Clinical Practicum.

-This practicum involves providing supervised counseling services to clients in university-affiliated counseling clinics and a staffing seminar.
-It may be taken up to three times (18 credit hours) based on the recommendation of the counseling faculty.
+This course is a supervised clinical practicum conducted in the Community Counseling and Wellness Clinic and approved off-site locations for group counseling.
+The course includes direct counseling activities under faculty observation and weekly individual and group supervision.
+Instruction incorporates didactic and experiential methods focused on counseling processes, professional practice, and client interaction.
+The course may be taken up to three times (18 credit hours) with faculty approval.
 Prerequisites: COUN 5358 and COUN 5369 and [COUN 5360 or COUN 5366 or COUN 5370 or COUN 5373] all with grades of "B" or better and instructor approval.

 6 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.